Article

 Which EADs Are Affected

-EADs issued under Somalia's TPS designation with category code A12 or C19 (listed in the "Category" field on the front of the EAD card).
-These EADs remain valid through March 17, 2026, regardless of the date printed on the card.
+EADs issued under Somalia's TPS designation with category code A12 or C19 (listed in the "Category" field on the front of the EAD card) and original expiration dates of September 17, 2024, March 17, 2023, or March 17, 2026.
+Because the court blocked the March 17 termination, these EADs remain valid while the stay is in effect — regardless of the date printed on the card.

 What Employers Must Do

-1. Identify affected employees now.
+1. Identify affected employees.
 Look for EADs with category code A12 or C19 and Country of Birth as Somalia.

 For more details on Somalia TPS, visit the USCIS TPS Somalia page.